The Study

 Playing Whack-A-Mole With Plastics And Your Health

 This is a true tale for modern consumers, based upon results from a scientific paper created by the Center for Research on Environmental Chemicals In Humans.
 In science, as well as in classic mysteries, that which is missing often provides a pivotal clue discoverable only after a bit of detective work.
-In Sir Arthur […]
+In Sir Arthur Conan […]

 Mice Are Not People: Why The Most Important Studies Done With Them Ultimately Fail In Humans